datadesk/web-map-maker/README.md

 ## Getting started

 You don't need much to get up and running.
-Download this repo and add `config.js` file to the `js` folder with this information:
+Download this repo and add a `config.js` file to the `js` folder with this information:

 ```
 var configOptions = {